liu6yang/PersonalToolKit/README.md

-# RedeemCodeGen
+# PersonalToolKit
-Generate unique redeem code using Timestamp and Base64-like algorithm
+1.Generate unique redeem code using Timestamp and Base64-like algorithm

-Usage:
-1.Config the redeem code number and random scope in config.py

-2.run gen.py (windows can use create_codes.bat directly)